 Another great destination not to be missed in Croatia is Hvar.
 The island is characterised by its 13th century walls and terracotta roofs which welcome tourists from across the globe in the summer months.

 I’ve made it no secret that Peleș Castle is my favourite castle in all of Europe.
 Located in the Carpathian Mountains, you can easily visit this dreamy fairytale castle as a day trip from Brasov and combine your day trip with Bran Castle in Transylvania.

 If you’re looking for a less crowded alternative to Lake Bled or just spending more time exploring the gems of Slovenia, then be sure to add Lake Bohinj to your travel plans.

 Just a short water taxi ride from Perast and you will arrive at the Church of Our Lady Rocks in Montenegro’s Boka Bay.
 This location is a man made island and the church still operates today hosting many events and services.

 Located close to the island of Crete is this glorious pink sand beach with crystal clear turquoise waters.
 In good weather conditions you can walk from Crete to the island through shallow water.

-This rock formation in central Greece has been picking up in popularity with thanks to its incredible mix of nature and man-made structures in to stone.
-The structures are in fact monasteries with six in total built in to the boulders.
+This rock formation in central Greece has been picking up in popularity thanks to its incredible mix of nature and man-made structures into stone.
+The structures are in fact monasteries with six in total built into the boulders.